West Palm Beach Longshore and Harbor Workers Lawyer

 Our maritime lawyers offer a free, no-obligation legal consultation to help determine if you meet the law’s definition of a maritime worker and whether the injury occurred in an area covered by the LHWCA.
 We have the resources and legal team to extensively investigate a claim and build a strong case.

 It is important to note that injury victims who obtain legal representation from a licensed attorney often obtain more compensation than those who do not.
-Over more than two decades, our firm has established a track record of obtaining compensation for work injury victims.
+Since 1993, our firm has established a track record of obtaining compensation for work injury victims.